Robert Stewart (1729-1809) of the Virginia Regiment

 Not the same person as Robert Stewart of Augusta County, Virginia

-Robert Stewart obtained 200 acres in the Borden tract of Augusta (now Rockbridge) County on 25 February 1750 adjacent to his presumed brother John Stewart but thereafter rarely appears in local records.
-He near-total absence from records there suggests that he died or abandoned his property.
-Then in 1782 James Stewart, representing himself as the heir-at-law of Robert Stewart, sold the 200-acre tract.
+A Robert Stewart purchased 200 acres in the Borden tract of Augusta (now Rockbridge) County on 25 February 1750 adjacent to his presumed brother John Stewart.
+He thereafter virtually disappeared from local records, and that near-total absence from records suggests that either died or abandoned his property.
+Then on 20 October 1782 James Stewart, representing himself as the heir-at-law of Robert Stewart, sold the 200-acre tract.

 It was completely plausible to think that Robert Stewart’s absence from Augusta records could be accounted for by his military service and his subsequent move to England.
 And it therefore was plausible that he had died by 1782 when James Stewart sold his land as heir.
-That theory was bolstered by Stewart’s letters complaining of poor health, which could account for his death, and a letter in which he called himself a bachelor, which could account for a nephew being his heir.
+That theory was bolstered by Col. Stewart’s letters complaining of poor health, which could account for his death, and a letter in which he called himself a bachelor, which could account for a nephew being his heir.

 The theory is false.
 These were two different men named Robert Stewart, as Robert Stewart of the Virginia Regiment was still alive in 1782.
 Indeed, he lived until 1809.

 How the Faulty Legend Got Started